Dave-Gilbert/rgen/README.md

 ![Example Editing Rubric](https://github.com/Dave-Gilbert/rgen/blob/main/images/RGEN_5.png)

 In the following search result, 4 students did not answer question #8.
+Full names have been obfuscated with a grey box, leaving first two letters for reference.
 This same group also did quite poorly on the test as this summary screen shows.
 The first student "Be" asked to be excused from the test.
 Question #99 is only shown in the instructor's view and includes the '%' symbol hinting that this student's grade will need special calculation at some point.
-The others struggled with the rest of the test, suggesting that question 8 was understood by the majority of the group.
-Reviewing the detailed scores for student "Be" will show the full remark under Q99.
+Reviewing the detailed scores for student "Be" will show the full comment under Q99, the symbol is a reminder of this student's special circumstances on this test.

 ![Example Search](https://github.com/Dave-Gilbert/rgen/blob/main/images/RGEN_6.png)